pdasya/frontend-project-44/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/fd118cd1bdb54feadca4/maintainability)](https://codeclimate.com/github/pdasya/frontend-project-44/maintainability)
 # Project "Mind Games":

-## Description of the project
+## Description
-__"Mind Games"__ : is a project of 5 console games to train your brain.
-Each game asks 3 questions, which must be answered correctly.
-If you answered all the questions, you are considered to have completed the game.
-If you answer incorrectly, the game will end and you will be asked to try again.
+__"Mind Games"__ :
+It is a collection of 5 console mathematical games for brain training:
+- brain-even - Determine if a number is even.
+- brain-calc - Calculate arithmetical expressions.
+- brain-gcd - Determine the greatest common divisor for 2 presented numbers.
+- brain-progression - Determine a missing number in a progression.
+- brain-prime - Determine if a number is prime.

 ### How to install: